kivy/kivy/doc/sources/gettingstarted/installation.rst

 Alternatively, installing :ref:`from source<kivy-source-install>` is required for newer Python versions not listed above or if the wheels do not work or fail to run properly.

-On RPi, when using a 32 bit OS, wheels are provided for Python 3.7 (Raspberry Pi OS Buster), Python 3.9 (Raspberry Pi OS Bullseye) and Python 3.11 (Raspberry Pi OS Bookworm) via the `PiWheels <https://www.piwheels.org/>`_ project.
+On RPi, when using a 32 bit OS, wheels are provided for Python 3.9 (Raspberry Pi OS Bullseye) and Python 3.11 (Raspberry Pi OS Bookworm) via the `PiWheels <https://www.piwheels.org/>`_ project.

 For other Python versions, on 32 bit OSes, you will need to install from source.